2012 Good Sam Roadside Assistance 500: Race

 On lap 90, Kurt Busch, in his last start for Phoenix Racing, received the lead.
+One lap later, the leading pack lapped a group of cars that were made up of Michael McDowell, Landon Cassill, Dave Blaney and Carl Edwards, the first three being in the lead lap before this.
+McDowell decided to take the high lane while the other three stayed in the inside lane, forcing the lead pack to weave through the middle of slower traffic.
 Five laps later, Kenseth took the lead.
 He led for two laps before Busch repassed him.
 Two laps after that, the second caution of the race waved when Kasey Kahne ran out of fuel, and simultaneously, Busch was spun out on the back straightaway by Jamie McMurray.
 Although the car took damage from hitting the inside wall, Busch was able to refire the engine, after the emergency crews had already reached him.
 A medical bag that was sitting on top of the car was subsequently thrown from the back decklid.
 NASCAR parked Busch for pulling away and trying to drive back to the garage despite the fact that his car was shedding debris.

 On the restart at lap 104, Marcos Ambrose was the leader, but was passed during the next lap by Kenseth.
 On lap 121, Kyle Busch got onto the tail end of the lead lap, being pushed by Mears.
 On lap 127, Greg Biffle assumed the lead for one lap before being repassed by Kenseth.
 Four laps after that, Biffle pushed McMurray into the lead.
 Busch was shuffled back during this green flag run.

 On lap 139, the third caution flag of the race was waved for debris.
-Earnhardt Jr. got back on the lead lap and Kyle Busch returned to the lead lap with a free pass.
+Earnhardt Jr., who had been leading the pack when caution came out, managed to get back on the lead lap along with Kyle Busch, who got a free pass.
 At the restart on lap 143, Casey Mears was leading again.
 Laps later, Biffle passed him.
 On lap 151, McMurray received the lead.
 A lap later, Biffle repassed him.
 On lap 155, Kevin Harvick gave McMurray a shove to reclaim the lead for two laps.
 On lap 168, Harvick became the leader.
 He led for three laps before Mears assumed the lead.
 On lap 173, the lead returned to McMurray.
 On lap 182, Kenseth claimed the lead, and the fourth caution came out as McMurray spun out in the tri-oval off of Harvick's bumper.
-Under the caution, 11 drivers did not pit, so Clint Bowyer led the field at the restart on lap 187.
+Under the caution, 11 drivers did not pit, Dave Blaney (who was one lap down since lap 91) was given the free pass to move to the lead lap, and Clint Bowyer led the field at the restart on lap 187.